 Step 4: Care and Maintenance of a Wash and Go

 Each night I pineapple my hair on top of my head and cover with a large satin bonnet in preparation for bed.
 This is all I need to do to maintain a wash-and-go that was well moisturized.
 Click to see how to style short natural hair after washing.

 It typically lasts up to three days, I may simply need to apply a bit of edge control or ecostyler gel.
 My wash and go always looks amazing the day after, when I’m able to fluff it out a bit more at the roots and get it as big or as defined as I would like.

-Shingling your hair products will determine your success when trying to achieve a wash and go as a 4c curly and accepting that your hair will not fall as a looser curly but may take more of an afro shape unless your hair is really long.
+Shingling your hair products will determine your success when trying to achieve a wash and go on 4c hair and accepting that your curls will not fall as a looser curly but may take more of an afro shape unless your hair is a bit longer.

 I learnt this from trying to achieve a wash-and-go on munchkin’s tighter curl when it was shorter.
 Now that her hair is longer, a wash-and-go is achievable only when I shingle the product through her hair.
 Shingling product means parting off her wet hair section by section to ensure the product is distributed evenly on every strand, then allowing to dry.